blaze/blaze/docs/source/datashape.rst

 when "viewed" at different types.
 The runtime system then chooses an appropriate implementation for each application of the function, based on the types of the arguments.
-Blaze simply extends this specialization to data structure as well as data type ( dtype ).
+Blaze simply extends this specialization to data structure and data layout as well as data type ( dtype ).

 In fact many of the ideas behind datashape are generalizations and combinations of notions found in Numpy: